alheka/seventimeapi/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-sortBy                              |  | If specified, a sort will be made on the specified parameter sortDirection                       |  | "ascending" or "descending".
+templateName                        |  | If specified, quote templates that match the parameter will be included. sortBy                              |  | If specified, a sort will be made on the specified parameter sortDirection                       |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending